natefinch/lumberjack/README.md

 ``` go
 func IsWriteTooLong(err error) bool
 ```
-IsWriteTooLong returns whether the given error reports a write to Logger that exceeds the Logger's MaxSize.
+IsWriteTooLong reports whether the given error indicates a Write with data that exceeds the Logger's MaxSize.